Skip to content

 When hydrating a complex, pre-built UI hierarchy, calling Flux.edit individually on every child creates verbose, hard-to-maintain code.

-The properties passed to a selector are treated exactly like a standard Flux.edit block; you can use reactive nodes, __EVENT, or even nest selectors inside selectors.
+The properties passed to a selector are treated like a standard Flux.edit block; you can use reactive nodes, _EVENT, or nest selectors inside selectors.

 Available Selectors